THE VACCINES RELEASE NEW SINGLE “ALONE STAR”

 August 6, 2021

 The Vaccines today release Alone Star, the new single from their upcoming fifth album, Back In Love City.
-The single is accompanied by a video shot by Mexican director Santiago Arriaga and its arrival comes along with news of a string of UK shows in conjunction with the on September 10th.to follow the album’s release
+The single is accompanied by a video shot by Mexican director Santiago Arriaga and its arrival comes along with news of a string of UK shows in conjunction with the Music Venue Trust to follow the album’s release on September 10th.

 Says Justin Young of the new video and its place in the utopic/dystopic Love City of the new album: “We wanted the Alone Star video to be one of hope, capturing the moment when you realize all is not lost.
 Anyone that has driven through the desert to Las Vegas will know about the roadside casinos that start popping up and lighting the freeways as you arrive into Nevada.
 This motel is exactly the same sort of institution, existing in the shadows of Love City where feelings of all kinds can be found if you look hard enough.
 Mexico is one of our favourite places in the world and an intensely characterful place, literally metres away from where we recorded this song, so it felt like the perfect location for our protagonists to find what they were looking for…”